 It can occur at any age, but is more common as we get older.
 It can commonly come on for no apparent reason, but appears more common in those who are overweight, less active or those working in very manual or sedentary jobs.

-Information on managing pain associated with office- based work, including work-station self-assessment and exercises to complete at your desk can be found in the self care section of the website under the office workers tile.
+Information on managing pain associated with office- based work, including work-station self-assessment and exercises to complete at your desk can be found in the self care section of the website under the office workers section.

 What is clear from the research is that maintaining good physical and mental health reduces our risk of suffering from prolonged 'chronic' spinal pain, so there is plenty that we can do to help ourselves manage this condition.